Perforated Bowel

 A perforated bowel occurs when hole develops in your bowel wall, part of your gastrointestinal (GI) tract.
 The GI tract runs from your throat to your rectum.
 Food travels down your esophagus, into your stomach, where it empties into your small intestine, and then into your large intestine, or bowel.
 If the perforation occurs in your bowel, it may be called a perforated bowel.

 If your GI tract is perforated, the contents may spill into your abdomen and cause peritonitis, an infection.
 Such an infection can lead to sepsis.
-Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Sepsis, which was often called blood poisoning, is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.